ten1seven/what-input/README.md

 **A global utility for tracking the current input method (mouse, keyboard or touch).**

+> This is a fork of [ten1seven/what-input](https://github.com/ten1seven/what-input), originally created and maintained by [Jeremy Fields](https://github.com/ten1seven) at [Viget](https://viget.com/).
+Current maintenance and the v6 ESM rewrite are by [EJ Mason](https://github.com/mxmason).

-## _What Input_ is now v5
+## _What Input_ is now v6

-Now with more information and less opinion!
+ESM-only, no bundler, no transpile — source is shipped directly.

 _What Input_ adds data attributes to the `window` based on the type of input being used.
 It also exposes a simple API that can be used for scripting interactions.